 Using simple ingredients, I created a pasta dish which I return to again and again.
 Italian-inspired, this dish is packed with fresh vegetables and sensational flavours.

-The creamy texture is lush.
+The creamy texture is amazing.
 But guess what?
 There is no cream used in this recipe.
-By swapping cream for milk and cornflour, the calories and fat content of the dish are reduced.
+By swapping cream for a mix of milk and cornflour, the calories and fat content of the dish are reduced.

 1 tbsp olive oil